as-pect/as-pect/readme.md

 # as-pect

 [![Greenkeeper badge](https://badges.greenkeeper.io/jtenner/as-pect.svg)](https://greenkeeper.io/)
 [![Build Status](https://travis-ci.org/jtenner/as-pect.svg?branch=master)](https://travis-ci.org/jtenner/as-pect)
 [![Coverage Status](https://coveralls.io/repos/github/jtenner/as-pect/badge.svg?branch=master)](https://coveralls.io/github/jtenner/as-pect?branch=master)

 Write your module in TypeScript and get blazing fast testing with web assembly speeds!

+## Philosophy

+Testing is the first step of every project.
+It's important to make sure that the library or app you've chosen to become responsible for works in the manner you wish to have it work.
+It only takes a few minutes to get setup even if the benefits are transparent.

-# Usage
+## Usage

 To install `as-pect`, install the latest version from github.
 Once `AssemblyScript` becomes more stable, `as-pect` will be published to npm.

 ```
 $ npm install jtenner/as-pect
 ```

 To initialize a test suite, run `npx asp --init`.
 It will create the following folders and files.

 ```
 $ npx asp --init